Common courtesy: The SHORT ANSWER

 It’s easy to get carried away, and if it happens, it’s okay.
-But keep in mind that common courtesy is not just please’s and thank you’s and holding doors open, but it is also respecting that other people want and have to co exist with you.
-Being the most elegant woman you can means not having other people hear things that they simply don’t want to.
+But keep in mind that common courtesy is not just please’s and thank you’s and holding doors open, but it is also respecting that other people want and have to co-exist with you.
+Being the most elegant woman you can mean not having other people hear things that they simply don’t want to.
 Plus, it helps keep your mysterious aura when they can’t hear you talk about how you drank too much!

 Be kind – in any way you feel comfortable